 Just in case you’re not sure what mindfulness is, let’s start there.
 Mayo Clinic says: “Mindfulness is a type of meditation in which you focus on being intensely aware of what you’re sensing and feeling in the moment, without interpretation or judgment.
 Practicing mindfulness involves breathing methods, guided imagery, and other practices to relax the body and mind and help reduce stress.”

 An example of practicing mindfulness can be when you’re taking a shower.
 As you step inside the shower ask yourself what temperature it is.
 When you adjust the handle to turn the water on, how heavy did it feel ?
 What color does the water feel as it hits your body ?
 Etc. This can be done with each and every activity you engage in throughout the day.
+Being mindful is just being super in tune with the present moment.

 Children Teach Beginner’s Mind